Keepsake

 • Single-storyteller projects (one person, one book)

-• Gift-givers who want a turnkey prompted experience
+• Gift-givers who want a turnkey experience — the gift of StoryWorth is ready to go from day one

 Your family needs more flexibility, collaboration, or you’re based outside the US.

-• You want the whole family to write and edit together
+• You want the whole family to write their story and edit together

 • You need monthly billing or want to try before committing